htrentin/Final-Project/Figure 1/Readme.md

 In here we can find the code in R to recreate figure 1I.
+The data to produce the graph is located online and the R code makes reference to the link to download the data.
+For that reason is not required to upload the data.